codership/documentation/galeracluster/source/faq.rst

    For more information on connection distribution, see :doc:`Deployment Variants <./documentation/deployment-variants>`.

-.. rubric:: Are making backups of databases difficult?
 .. _`faq-making-backups`:
+.. rubric:: Are making Back-ups of Databases Difficult?

+.. rst-class:: list-stats

+   Level: Intermediate; Interested: DBAs; Category: Maintenance

 .. rst-class:: list-abstract